innolitics/rdm/rdm/base/software_plan.md

 **Output:** A software release

-# Maintenance Process
+**Verification:**

+Ensure that the outputs of each activity are in a consistent state{% if system.auditor_notes %} [5.1.6.c and 5.1.6.d]{% endif %}.

-## Problem Analysis Activity
+## Problem Analysis

 Feedback from users, internal testers, and software developers will be recorded in {{ system.feedback_location }}{% if system.auditor_notes %} [6.2.1.1]{% endif %}.
-{% block risk_management_process %}
-# Risk Management Process
-{% endblock %}
-# Problem Resolution Process

-The problem resolution process should be followed whenever a user reports a problem with a released version of the software system or when an internal user reports a new problem that has been found during system testing{% if system.auditor_notes %} [5.1.9.f]{% endif %}.

-{% if system.auditor_notes %}[This process addresses 5.1.1.e]{% endif %}

-## Prepare Problem Report Activity
+## Prepare Problem Report

 **Input:** Feedback from users or other members of the development team

-Problem reports are stored as GitHub issues tagged with the `problem` label.
+A problem report should be created whenever:

+1. a user reports a problem while using a released version of the software system, or
+2. when an internal user reports a new problem that has been found during software development or maintenance{% if system.auditor_notes %} [5.1.1.e and 5.1.9.f]{% endif %}.

-When creating a new problem report, include in the issue description:
+When creating a new problem report, include in the description:

 {# TODO: add "steps to recreate" #}
 - The type of problem